 You Can Challenge Yourself

 There are several features in the game improvement package that can help with this.
 There is a closest to the pin challenge, which will help sharpen your iron play.
 They also have released a skills assessment challenge.
-You are asked to hit to a series of targets and you are given a score based on your performance.
-Although I did find the results to be a little penal!
+You are asked to hit a series of targets, and you are given a score based on your performance.
+However, I did find the results to be a little penal!

-You do have to pay $99/year to access these features, which may rub some people the wrong way.
+You have to pay $99/year to access these features, which may rub some people wrong.
 You should expect to purchase the Game Improvement package at the minimum if you do buy SkyTrak.
 The virtual driving range will get boring pretty quickly without it.
 In all honesty, you’ll probably end up getting the Play & Improve package for $199 (I’ll get into that shortly).

 Long story short – SkyTrak is an excellent practice tool.
 It will give real feedback on your swing.
 It will also provide plenty of data and challenges to make your practice sessions at home more effective and fun.

-The first month that I had SkyTrak I only used it for the practice features.
-I was deciding what kind of setup I was going to use, so I was actually using my iPhone to access the virtual driving range.
+The first month that I had SkyTrak, I only used it for the practice features.
+I was deciding what kind of setup I would use, so I was actually using my iPhone to access the virtual driving range.

-I decided that I was not going to get a PC because of the space limitations.
+I decided that I was not going to get a PC because of space limitations.
 If you go the Mac route, you need to run SkyTrak through an iPad.
-I was able to purchase a refurbished iPad Air for just over $200, which was better for me since it was a portable solution.
+I purchased a refurbished iPad Air for just over $200, which was better for me since it was a portable solution.
 I also purchased this stand so that I could clearly see my shots.

-Once that decision was made I could now do simulation through World Golf Tour.
-It’s worth noting that if you have a PC computer, SkyTrak has tons of integrations with leading simulation companies like TruGolf, which is another strong point of this product.
+Once that decision was made, I could now do simulation through the World Golf Tour.
+It’s worth noting that if you have a PC, SkyTrak has tons of integrations with leading simulation companies like TruGolf, another strong point of this product.